 - Multi-server built-in, where a multi-server environment reacts to the same JWT token.

 - External identify provider, for example, Active Directory, Keycloak, etc.

 - Details are still being ironed out on how to do this.
-Will update this as soon as we have a solution.
+This will be updated as soon as we have a solution.